 Will Expensive Foods Help Your Dog Live Longer?

-The only type of evidence is a five year study done by Lippert and Sapy in Belgium.
-The researchers only talked to the owners of dead dogs taking them to an incinerator.
-They were able to make a lot of observations about the age at time of death and its relationship to sex, environment (city or country) and breed, and also showed that dogs fed on table scraps (homemade food as opposed to a commercial diet) lived significantly longer.
+The only type of evidence is a five-year study done by Lippert and Sapy in Belgium.
+The researchers only talked to the owners of dead dogs as they took them to an incinerator.
+They were able to make a lot of observations about the age at the time of death and its relationship to sex, environment (city or country), and breed.
+These observations showed that dogs fed on table scraps (homemade food as opposed to a commercial diet) lived significantly longer.

-They were not able to figure out if being fed homemade food was a sign that that the dog was better cared for, was the kind of dog not allowed to roam, or was originally going to live longer.
+They were not able to figure out if being fed homemade food was a sign that the dog was better cared for, if the dog was not allowed to roam, or if the dog was originally going to live longer.

 Will Premium Foods Make Your Dog Healthier?

 If you are feeding your dog a good quality diet, she is more likely to take in all of the nutrients she needs.
 She will probably not have any vitamin deficiencies and may not suffer from some other diseases that are related to nutrition.

 Unfortunately, we do not know if feeding your dog commercial dog food leads to other dietary-related illnesses.
 Since the veterinary medical associations are supported by the dog food industry, we are probably never going to know.

 What Is the Best Diet for Good Health?